 Please read this page carefully before purchasing your ticket

-We have implemented a set walking route through the museum.
+A number of aspects of the museum visit have been adapted temporarily in response to the Covid-19 outbreak.
+You are now required to reserve a ticket beforehand when visiting Escher in The Palace.
+This is mandatory.
+We have also introduced a set walking route through the museum.
 Here, like elsewhere, it is very important to maintain a distance of 1½ metres.
-We urge you, for your and our safety, to wear a face mask during your visit.
-This applies to visitors from the age of 13.
+You are required to wear a face mask during your visit.

 In preparation for your visit, we ask that you read through the following carefully:

 We ask that you stay at home if you are feeling unwell.
 In other words, if you have nasal congestion, a runny nose, sore throat, slight cough, high temperature or fever (above 38 degrees Celsius) and/or shortness of breath.

 This also applies to everyone else in your group.
 We will ask you about this when you reserve your ticket.
 You will also be asked about these symptoms at the cash register.